dh-experiments/exercise-js-slider/README.md

 # Exercise: Javascript Slider

 The eternal *slider* - written by every developer at some point in their career, it's the backbone of crappy Wordpress sites everywhere.
-In this exercise, your mission is to build one of these creatures.
+In this exercise, your goal is to build one of these creatures.

 ## But maaaaaa why a slider?

 Sliders can become very complex.
-As requirements change, often developers will often just create new ones, breeding them like rabbits - we don't want this.

-To prevent this complexity, it presents us the opportunity to employ design patterns and utilize performance optimizations.
+To combat this, it presents us the opportunity to employ design patterns and utilize performance optimizations.
 The goal of this exercise isn't so much as to produce a slider but to *learn the lessons* in architecting one.

 ## Wats a slider?